 - Ashes urns and caskets

-You can arrange for the ashes to be scattered or buried in the crematorium garden of remembrance.
-Alternatively, the ashes can be returned to you, which will typically be within 10 days of the cremation taking place.
+Following a cremation service, you can arrange for the ashes to be scattered or buried in the crematorium garden of remembrance.
+Alternatively, the ashes can be returned to you, which will typically be within 10 days of the cremation service taking place.

 Deciding what to do with ashes after a cremation is an essential part of the grieving process, but before you decide anything, it’s important that you explore your options and learn what legal requirements you must abide by.